nodeshift/nodejs-reference-architecture/docs/functional-components/nodejs-versions-images.md

 ### Containers with FIPs support

-The community is an awkward period where the only suppored versions of OpenSSL do not have a FIPs certication.
+The community is at an awkward period where the only supported versions of OpenSSL do not have a FIPs certication.
 The community binaries and containers are, therefore, not suitable for deployments that need FIPs compliance.